justingill/Data-Portfolio/USL Scraper Project/README.md

 * Plotly - version 3.6.1

 ## Description
-This project is concerned with collecting all individual player data in the United Soccer League and also finding Reno 1868's next opponent by scraping the USL website and ESPN.com.
-This data is then used to make statistical comparisons between Reno 1868 and their next opponent using Plotly to create visual charts.
+This project is concerned with collecting all individual player data in the United Soccer League and also finding Reno 1868's next opponent by scraping the USL website.
+This data is then used to make statistical comparisons between Reno 1868 and their next opponent using Plotly and Tableau to create visual charts on a weekly basis.